Ric Weiland: Microsoft

 Allen and Gates hired Weiland in 1975, the same year they founded Microsoft in Albuquerque.
 As one of only five employees, Weiland was a lead programmer and developer for the company's BASIC and COBOL language systems.

-After a couple semesters at Harvard Business School, in 1976–77, he rejoined Microsoft and became the project leader for Microsoft Works.
+After a couple of semesters at Harvard Business School, in 1976–77, he rejoined Microsoft and became the project leader for Microsoft Works.
 He was described by Allen as a "brilliant programmer" and a key contributor to the company's success.